HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Path to the coded value of the respiratoryScore component within an Observation profile representing an Apgar test:
+* Path to the coded value of the respirationScore component within an Observation profile representing an Apgar test:

   ```
-  component[respiratoryScore].code
+  component[respirationScore].code
   ```

-* Paths to the codes representing the one minute and five minute respiratory scores, assuming the Apgar respiratory component has been resliced:
+* Paths to the codes representing the one minute and five minute respiration scores, assuming the Apgar respiration component has been resliced:

   ```
-  component[respiratoryScore][oneMinuteScore].code

-  component[respiratoryScore][fiveMinuteScore].code
+  component[respirationScore][oneMinuteScore].code

+  component[respirationScore][fiveMinuteScore].code
   ```

-#### StructureDefinition Escape Paths
+#### Caret Paths

-FSH uses the caret (`^`) syntax to provide direct access to elements of an SD.
-The caret syntax should be reserved for situations not addressed through [FSH Keywords](#defining-items) or external configuration files.
-Examples of metadata elements in SDs that might require the caret syntax include `experimental`, `useContext`, and `abstract`.
-The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., `short` description, slicing discriminator properties, `meaningWhenMissing`, etc.).
+FSH uses the caret (`^`) symbol to access to elements of definitional item corresponding to the current context.
+Caret paths can be used in the following FSH items: Profile, Extension, ValueSet, and CodeSystem.
+Caret syntax should be reserved for situations not addressed through [FSH Keywords](#defining-items) or external configuration files.
+Examples of metadata elements that might require the caret syntax include `experimental`, `useContext`, and `abstract` in StructureDefinitions, and `purpose` in ValueSet.
+The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., `short`, `meaningWhenMissing`, [slicing discriminator properties](#step-3-specifying-the-slicing-logic), etc.).

-> **Note:** Caret syntax is only applicable to FSH items that have corresponding StructureDefintions, specifically, profiles and stand-alone extensions.

 For a path to an element of an SD, excluding the differential and snapshot, use the following syntax inside a Profile or Extension: